fbpx

 “For the small amount of time you can give, you can make a big impact in someone’s life,” she said.

-Scheme coordinator Heather Hinsbey said she would love to see more young people involved in the Community Visitors Scheme, as they have different skills and life experiences to bring to the table, including the ability to share knowledge of technology.
+Scheme coordinator Heather Hinsbey said she would love to see more young people involved in the AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ), as they have different skills and life experiences to bring to the table, including the ability to share knowledge of technology.

 Heather said: “We ask that you visit a minimum of once a fortnight spending time doing something you both enjoy.”